Tumulus: Turkey

 On the Anatolian peninsula, there are several sites where one can find the biggest specimens of these artificial mounds throughout the world.
 Three of these sites are especially important.
-Bin Tepe (and other Lydian mounds of the Aegean inland), Phrygian mounds in Gordium (Central Anatolia), and the famous Commagene tumulus on the Mount Nemrut (Southeastern Anatolia).
+Bin Tepe (and other Lydian mounds of the Aegean inland), Phrygian mounds in Gordium (Central Anatolia), and the famous Commagene tumulus on Mount Nemrut (Southeastern Anatolia).

 This is the most important of the enumerated sites with the number of specimens it has and with the dimensions of certain among them.
 It is in the Aegean inland of Turkey.
-The site is called "Bin Tepeler" (a thousand mounds in Turkish) and it is in the northwest of Salihli district of Manisa province.
+The site is called "Bintepeler" or "Bin Tepe" (a thousand mounds in Turkish) and it is in the northwest of Salihli district of Manisa province.
 The site is very close to the southern shoreline of Lake Marmara (Lake Gyges or Gygaea).
 Bin Tepeler is a Lydian necropolis that dates back to 7th and 6th centuries BC.
 These mounds are called "the pyramids of Anatolia", as a giant specimen among them is 355 metres in diameter, 1115 metres in perimeter and 69 metres high.
 According to Herodotus, this giant tumulus belongs to the famous Lydian King Alyattes who ruled between 619 and 560 BC.
 There is also another mound belonging to King Gyges.
-The Gyges mound was excavated but the burial chamber hasn't been found yet.
-In this site, there are 75 tumuli dating back to Lydian period that belong to the nobility.
-A large number of smaller artificial mounds can also be observed in the site.
+The Gyges mound was excavated but the burial chamber has not been found yet.
+On this site, there are 75 tumuli dating back to Lydian period that belong to the nobility.
+A large number of smaller artificial mounds can also be observed on the site.
 There are other Lydian tumuli sites around Eşme district of Uşak province.
-Certain mounds in these sites had been plundered by raiders in the late 1960s, and the Lydian treasures found in their burial chambers were smuggled to the United States, which later returned them to Turkish authorities after negotiations.
+Certain mounds on these sites had been plundered by raiders in the late 1960s, and the Lydian treasures found in their burial chambers were smuggled to the United States, which later returned them to Turkish authorities after negotiations.
 These artifacts are now exhibited in the Archaeological Museum of Uşak.